tollefj/coreference-eval/README.md

 ### `Document` Class

 The `Document` class represents a document with predicted and gold coreference clusters.
-This class offers useful methods to work with coreference clusters.

 ```python
 from corefeval import Document